Miss Universe Canada 2012

-Miss Universe Canada 2012 was the 10th Miss Universe Canada pageant held at St. Lawrence Centre for the Arts in Toronto, Ontario.
+Miss Universe Canada 2012 was the 10th of the Miss Universe Canada pageant held at St. Lawrence Centre for the Arts in Toronto, Ontario.

+Sahar Biniaz was crowned Miss Universe Canada 2012.
+She competed against 61 other contestants.
+Sahar Biniaz was supposed to represent Canada in the Miss Universe 2012 competition.
+Unfortunately, Biniaz was unable to make it and withdrew from Miss Universe 2012 competition due to a foot injury, the 1st runner-up take her placed.

 Controversy

-The 2012 contest was accused of transphobia after disqualifying a transgender contestant, Jenna Talackova (Jana Talačková), for not being a "naturally born female".
+The 2012 contest was accused of transphobia after disqualifying a transgender contestant, Jenna Talackova, for not being a "naturally born female".
 A spokesperson from Miss Universe Canada released a statement saying she was disqualified because on her entry form she stated she was born a female, which was not the case.
 Eventually, Talackova was let back into the competition.
-On 9 April 2012, Talackova confirmed on The View that she will compete for the Miss Universe Canada title on 19 May.
+On 9 April 2012, Talackova confirmed on The View that she would compete for the Miss Universe Canada title on 19 May.

-Sahar Biniaz

-Sahar Biniaz, a 26-year-old from Vancouver, British Columbia was crowned Miss Universe Canada 2012.
-She competed against 61 other contestants to take the title.
-She was supposed to represent Canada in the Miss Universe 2012 competition.
-Unfortunately, Sahar was unable to make it to the Miss Universe 2012 competition due to a foot injury, when she was hiking, and 1st Runner Up, Adwoa Yamoah went to Las Vegas to represent Canada in her place.
-She is still Miss Universe Canada 2012 before and after Miss Universe Pageant.
-She crowned her successor Riza Santos at Miss Universe Canada 2013.